By Lara Knight

 Black-stained crates, used to transport steel railway tracks, sold well as rustic cladding.
 Mixed hardwoods machined to striking multi-colour panelling and flooring.
 Over time the steady supply of by-product shipping timbers from Europe, Russia, Asia and the US allowed Viridian to develop versatile product lines from one locally-sourced stockpile.

-Take a look at the Viridian portfolio projects below.
+Take a look at the Viridian portfolio projects above.
 All recycled timber fit outs.
 Vastly different moods.
 Designers have used the unique surfaces and sizes of Viridian products as an atmospheric anchor, and finished each design with simple accessories.

 Recycled materials can be labour-intensive for suppliers and challenging for builders.
 But, as a starting point for high-impact designs they tick a lot of boxes.
 Creatives love to experiment with unusual ingredients.
 And consumers respond to innovative spaces.